UniMath/agda-unimath/src/finite-algebra/semisimple-commutative-finite-rings.lagda.md

 ## Properties

-### The number of ways to equip a finite type with a structure of semisimple commutative finite ring is finite
+### The number of ways to equip a finite type with the structure of a semisimple commutative ring is finite

 ```agda
 module _